 The Truth About FODMAPs

-This is just a fancy acronym for short-chain carbs and sugar alcohols.
-The body finds it difficult to digest such foods.
-They ferment during the digestion period in the large intestine, drawing water, and producing gases such as carbon dioxide, hydrogen, and methane.
+This is just a fancy acronym for short chain carbohydrates and sugar alcohols.
+The body finds it difficult to digest these foods, and they are poorly absorbed by the body causing gastrointestinal discomfort.
+They ferment during the digestion period in the large intestine, drawing water and producing gases such as carbon dioxide, hydrogen, and methane.
 All of which cause the intestine to expand.

-Consuming too many of these foods isn’t good for you as they can cause bloating and pain, but for people who suffer from IBS and other similar conditions it’s far worse.
+Consuming too many of these ingredients isn’t good for you as they can cause bloating and pain, but for people who suffer from IBS symptoms and other similar conditions it’s far worse.

 How To Choose The Right Low-FODMAP Meal Delivery Plan